• Products

 Normal Start up Procedure - Written Instructions

-1. If the throttle is partially on, the ESC goes into its Safe Start Protection mode and continually makes rapid short beeps until the throttle is put in the minimum throttle position.
-See ESC Features and Protections for more information.
+- If the throttle is partially on, the ESC goes into its Safe Start Protection mode and continually makes rapid short beeps until the throttle is put in the minimum throttle position.
+See ESC Safety Features & Protections for more information.

 Changing ESC Settings Using the Transmitter - Written Instructions